galaxyproject/tools-iuc/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Use of AI
   - [ ] The contribution is mostly AI generated
   - [ ] The contribution has been assisted by AI
+  - AI harness (required if AI was used):
+  - Model (required if AI was used):
 * [ ] License permits unrestricted use (educational + commercial)
 * [ ] This PR adds a new tool or tool collection
 * [ ] This PR updates an existing tool or tool collection (see the